This page is for Directory Sync. If you’re using Google Cloud Directory Sync (GCDS), go to GCDS. Directory Sync is currently in public beta.

 - When you create the VPC access connector, associate it with the nearest supported region.

 - To ensure Directory Sync can communicate with your AD server, set the dynamic routing mode to Global.
-For details, visit Setting the VPC network dynamic routing mode.
+For details, visit Set the dynamic routing mode.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.